|

 that customer care is completely different, and the services are

-completely disconnected to what's available on Sprint.
-Aside
+completely disconnected from what's available on Sprint.

 from